CRE FinOps Blog

 Read PostCAM Reconciliation Software Buyer's Guide 2026

-The CAM reconciliation software market has matured enough to have real differences in capability — but most buyers still evaluate on price alone.
+The CAM reconciliation software market now has real differences in capability.
+Most buyers still evaluate on price alone.
 Here's what the features actually mean for the controller running 50 reconciliations in Q1.

 Read PostWhat Property Accountants Actually Say About CAM Reconciliation Software

 Excel can handle CAM reconciliation for a simple portfolio.
-The question is what 'handle' means — and whether the errors it misses are worth the cost of finding them the hard way.
+The harder question is whether the process survives complexity, turnover, and audit requests.

 Read PostCap Rate and NOI Relationship in CRE: A Due Diligence Guide

 A 200 basis point cap rate compression story gets written every quarter.
-But the NOI story — how CAM under-recovery systematically understates the numerator — gets less attention, even though fixing it is actually in your control.
+The NOI story gets less attention.
+CAM under-recovery systematically understates the numerator, and fixing it is in your control.

 Read PostCo-Tenancy Clause CAM Impact: Landlord Risk Analysis with Real Numbers